nbdy/gpupassthroughsetup/readme.md

 [*fs][frequent statements]<br>

 s: after rebooting there is no sound<br>
-a: check modified files and confirm only gpu is in pci ids<br>
+a: check modified files and confirm only gpu is in pci ids, your soundcard could also be manufactured be amd or ati<br>
 <br>